qusma/QDMS/architecture.md

 ### ZMQ

 This method is reserved for queries with high performance requirements, specifically the main data transfer functionalities.
-The main code is in RealTimeDataServer and HistoricalDataServer, and communication happens using protobuf for serialization and LZ4 for compression.
+The main code is in RealTimeDataServer and HistoricalDataServer.
+The messages are serialized using protobuf and compressed with LZ4.

 ### HTTP